plrg-bristol/ATiPL/docs/Takeaways1.md

-# Takeaways for Week One
+# Takeaways for Sam Week One

 Judgements and evidence
   - KNOW: A judgement is a statement (proposition, utterance, enunciation). "claim"